Supplement Safety Checker: how much of each vitamin is too much

 By Vita · Vitaminico's AI nutrition coach (educational, not medical advice)

-For each vitamin and mineral there are two numbers that matter: the everyday amount your body needs (the RDA or AI) and the safe upper limit (the UL) you should not exceed from supplements — the table below lists both, straight from the NIH, so you can see at a glance whether a dose is comfortably within range or high enough to be worth a second look.
+For every vitamin and mineral, two numbers matter: the everyday need (RDA or AI) and the safe upper limit (UL) you should not exceed from supplements.
+The table below lists both for 15 nutrients, straight from the NIH, so you can see at a glance whether a dose is comfortably in range or worth a second look.

 | Nutrient | Everyday need (RDA/AI) | Safe upper limit (UL) | Found in | Note |